Efficient Compactions Between Storage Tiers with PrismDB: Abstract

 \section{Abstract}

-In recent years, emerging hardware storage technologies have focused on divergent goals: better performance or lower cost-per-bit of storage.
-Correspondingly, data systems that employ these new technologies are optimized either to be fast (but expensive) or cheap (but slow).
-We take a different approach: by combining multiple tiers of fast and low-cost storage technologies within the same system, we can achieve a Pareto-efficient balance between performance and cost-per-bit.
+In recent years, emerging storage hardware technologies have focused on divergent goals: better performance or lower cost-per-bit.
+Correspondingly, data systems that employ these technologies are typically optimized either to be fast (but expensive) or cheap (but slow).
+We take a different approach: by architecting a storage engine to natively utilize two tiers of fast and low-cost storage technologies, we can achieve a Pareto-efficient balance between performance and cost-per-bit.

-This paper presents the design and implementation of PrismDB, a novel log-structured merge tree based key-value store that exploits a full spectrum of heterogeneous storage technologies (from 3D XPoint to QLC NAND).
-We introduce the notion of ``read-awareness'' to log-structured merge trees, which allows hot objects to be pinned to faster storage, achieving better tiering and hot-cold separation of objects.
-Compared to the standard use of RocksDB on flash in datacenters today, \name's average throughput on heterogeneous storage is 2.3$\times$ faster and its tail latency is more than an order of magnitude better, using hardware than is half the cost.
+This paper presents the design and implementation of \name, a novel key-value store that exploits two extreme ends of the spectrum of modern NVMe storage technologies (3D XPoint and QLC NAND) simultaneously.
+Our key contribution is how to efficiently migrate and compact data between two different storage tiers.
+Inspired by the classic cost-benefit analysis of log cleaning, we develop a new algorithm for multi-tiered storage compaction that balances the benefit of reclaiming space for hot objects in fast storage with the cost of compaction I/O in slow storage.
+Compared to the standard use of RocksDB on flash in datacenters today, \name's average throughput on tiered storage is 3.3$\times$ faster and its read tail latency is 2$\times$ better, using equivalently-priced hardware.